rev-dot-now/o/README.md

 - **file-read**: Read the contents of a file.
 - **file-rename**: Rename a file.
 - **file-write**: Write to a file.
-- **http-request**: Make an HTTP request and return the JSON response.
-This tool allows you to send HTTP requests with a JSON body and receive a JSON response, supporting various HTTP methods and headers.

 These tools may sound basic, but they are the foundation of **O**'s unique capabilities.
 You can easily ask **O** to create new tools from scratch!
 During development, only two tools - `file-read` and `file-write` - were initially created.
 All other tools were generated within **O**'s self-hosted environment.